coodybag/CRUD-APP-1.0/README.md

 This project will definitely have version 2.0 where I may incorporate some complexities and REACT for the front end

-Absolutely loved every process, pain and learning it took me to build
+Absolutely loved every process, pain and learning it took me to build.

+Implemented the MVC structure and I quite find it very useful in structuring project and aese of maintaining the code...

 Its a simple basic dashboard that lets you add a user, update and delete a user...Lest I forget, I used JQuery too...read the documentation and I am surprised JavaScript swept JQuery off the radar...might investigate why its so.

 More Projects to complete and keep testing the limits of how far I can push this.

 The Developer Accountant... :)